nlam1170/CS4395_Repo/README.md

 My answers doc for this assignment can be viewed [here](https://github.com/nlam1170/CS4395_Repo/blob/main/Assignment7/assignment7.docx)

 ## Assignment 8
-My code for this assignment can be viewed [here]
+My code for this assignment can be viewed [here](https://github.com/nlam1170/CS4395_Repo/blob/main/Assignment8/main.ipynb)

+The rendered PDF for this assignment can be viewed [here](https://github.com/nlam1170/CS4395_Repo/blob/main/Assignment8/main.pdf)